henrietta-k/adapt-learning-wiki/Core-model-attributes.md

 `_siblings`   |  | `"contentObjects"`
 `_children`   |  | `"contentObjects"`
 `_ariaLevel`   | If you need to override the default contentObject ARIA level (as set in config.json), set this to any number greater than 0 | `0`
+`_onScreen`   | Attribute for attaching predefined animation to the contentObject when the element comes into view | See documentation below

 ## Article Model Attributes